laravel/docs/billing.md

 <a name="subscription-tax"></a>
 ## Subscription Tax

 With Cashier, it's easy to override the `tax_percent` value sent to Stripe.
-To specify the tax percentage a user pays on a subscription.
-Implement the `getTaxPercent` method on your model, and return a numeric value between 0 and 100, with no more than 2 decimal places.
+To specify the tax percentage a user pays on a subscription, implement the `getTaxPercent` method on your model, and return a numeric value between 0 and 100, with no more than 2 decimal places.

 	public function getTaxPercent()
 	{